-Length compensation becomes effective automatically as soon as a tool is called and the spindle axis is moved.
+The tool length compensation becomes effective as soon as you call a tool.
 To cancel length compensation, call a tool with the length L=0.

 Caution: Danger of collision!

 If you cancel a positive length compensation with T00L CALL 0 the distance between tool and workpiece will be reduced.